diszell2008/movement-node-guide/README.md

 You should see a `ledger_version` field CLOSE to the other values on the network, e.g., [https://aptos.testnet.bardock.movementlabs.xyz/v1](https://aptos.testnet.bardock.movementlabs.xyz/v1).

 ## Deployment and Advanced Usage
-For deployment and advanced usage, we recommend you use our [provided Ansible scripts](../../ansible/follower-node/README.md).
+For deployment and advanced usage, we recommend you use our ansible script.

+**## Deployment via ansible**

 1. Get the container version
 ```bash